 - The Program Director has checked the student has meet the course requirements of the award as prescribed in the award's regulations.

 - The Accounts Department confirms that the student has no financial debt.

 - There are no current suspension or exclusions.

 - They have not already graduated from the award.

 Issuance of Replacement Certification Procedure

-Replacement certification is issued by the Registry on payment of a fee by the graduate.
+Replacement certification is issued by the Student Experience Department on payment of a fee by the graduate.
 The word "REPLACEMENT" is printed on the Testamur.
 Replacement certification are provided for collection either in person or by registered mail.

 Details of all replacements are recorded by way of a note in Register of Graduates.

 AC will annually grant awards to graduates for special achievement in key discipline areas and for outstanding academic excellence.
 Details of the awards and their eligibility criteria can be found on the AC website.